On the derived category of 1-motives: Outline

 \subsection{A small reading guide}

-We now offer some suggestions to the reader, hoping that they will be helpful.
+We offer some suggestions to the reader, hoping that they will be helpful.

 One might start by quickly brushing through \S \ref{1.1} to review the definition of Deligne's $1$-motives, look up \S \ref{1.2d} to read the definition of $D^b(\M[1/p])$ and then proceed directly to Theorem \ref{t1.2.1} (full embedding), referring to Section \ref{sect1} ad libitum to read the proof of this theorem.
-The lengths of Sections \ref{homotopy} and \ref{dual} are necessary evils; they may be skipped at first reading with a look at their main results (Theorem \ref{t3.2.3}, the homotopy $t$-structure, and Theorem \ref{teq}, agreement of the two Cartier dualities).
+The lengths of Sections \ref{homotopy} and \ref{dual} are necessary evils; they may be skipped at first reading with a look at their main results (Theorem \ref{t3.2.3}: the homotopy $t$-structure, Corollary \ref{c3.13} and Theorem \ref{t3.14}: internal Hom, and Theorem \ref{teq}: agreement of the two Cartier dualities).

-One may then read Section \ref{lalb} on the construction of $\LAlb$ and $\RPic$ (which hopefully will be pleasant enough), glance through Section \ref{qlalb} (their rational versions) and have a look in passing at Section \ref{tens} for the tensor structure and internal Hom on $D^b(\M\otimes\Q)$.
-After this, the reader might fly over the mostly formal sections \ref{6} and \ref{6c}, jump to Theorem \ref{trunc} which computes $\LAlb(X)$ for a smooth scheme $X$, read Sections \ref{comps} and \ref{12} on $\LAlb$ of singular schemes where he or she will have a few surprises, read Section \ref{rovi} on Ro\v\i tman's theorem and its generalisations, have a well-earned rest in recovering familiar objects in Section \ref{scurves} (the case of curves).
-Then jump to Corollary \ref{isodelcor} which gives the Hodge realisations of $\RPic(X)$ and $\LAlb^*(X)$ for $X$ a complex algebraic variety, look at the main results in Sect. \ref{shuber} and consult Sect. \ref{elladic}.
-After which, one can backtrack to Sect. \ref{axDel} and \ref{compreal} to see the technical details.
+One may then read Section \ref{lalb} on the construction of $\LAlb$ and $\RPic$ (which hopefully will be pleasant enough), glance through Section \ref{qlalb} (their rational versions) and have a look in passing at Section \ref{tens} for the tensor structure on $D^b(\M\otimes\Q)$.
+After this, the reader might fly over the mostly formal Section \ref{6}, jump to Theorem \ref{trunc} which computes $\LAlb(X)$ for a smooth scheme $X$, read Sections \ref{comps} and \ref{12} on $\LAlb$ of singular schemes where he or she will have a few surprises, read Section \ref{rovi} on Ro\v\i tman's theorem and its generalisations, have a well-earned rest in recovering familiar objects in Section \ref{scurves} (the case of curves).
+Then jump to Section \ref{Hodge} and Corollary \ref{isodelcor} which gives the Hodge realisations of $\RPic(X)$ and $\LAlb^*(X)$ for $X$ a complex algebraic variety, look at the main results in Section \ref{shuber} and consult Section \ref{elladic}.
+After which, one can backtrack to Section \ref{axDel} to see the technical details.

 And never look at the appendices.

 The reader will also find an index of notations at the end.